 Management uses judgment when applying accounting policies and when making estimates and assumptions as described above.
-The most significant areas that require judgment include determination of functional currency, the estimated useful life of property, plant and equipment and intangibles, determination of cash generating units and segments, and assessing the Company's ability to continue as a going concern.
+The most significant areas that require judgment include determination of functional currency, the estimated useful life of property, plant and equipment, goodwill, and determination of CGUs and segments.